Note — aka: Inductive / Incremental approach

 In the next chapter, we’ll learn to use the Master Theorem to avoid back substitution.

-We can be even more efficient by splitting into three piles, which makes this a decrease by factor 3 algorithm, resulting in log_3 n
+We can be even more efficient by splitting into three piles.
+Weigh pile 1 against pile 2.
+If they balance, the fake is in pile 3.
+Otherwise, the fake is in the lighter pile.
+This makes this a decrease by factor 3 algorithm, resulting in \Theta(\log_3 n) weighings.

 Now, we do variable-size-decrease algorithms.